Diabetes: Understanding Carbohydrates, Fats, and Protein

 Fat is an energy source that can be stored until needed.
 Fat does not raise blood sugar.
-However, it can raise blood cholesterol, increasing the risk of heart disease.
-Fat is also high in calories, which can cause weight gain.
+But it can raise blood cholesterol.
+This increases the risk of heart disease.
+Fat is high in calories.
+Eating too many calories can cause weight gain.
 Not all types of fat are the same.

-Monounsaturated fats are mostly found in vegetable oils, such as olive, canola, and peanut oils.
-They are also found in avocados and some nuts.
+Monounsaturated fats.
+These are mostly found in vegetable oils, such as olive, canola, and peanut oils.
+They are found in avocados and some nuts.
 Monounsaturated fats are healthy for your heart.
 That’s because they lower LDL (unhealthy) cholesterol.

-Polyunsaturated fats are mostly found in vegetable oils, such as corn, safflower, and soybean oils.
-They are also found in some seeds, nuts, and fish.
+Polyunsaturated fats.These are mostly found in vegetable oils, such as corn, safflower, and soybean oils.
+They are found in some seeds, nuts, and fish.
 Polyunsaturated fats lower LDL (unhealthy) cholesterol.
 So, choosing them instead of saturated fats is healthy for your heart.
 Certain unsaturated fats can help lower triglycerides.

-Saturated fats are found in animal products, such as meat, poultry, whole milk, lard, and butter.
-Saturated fats raise LDL cholesterol and are not healthy for your heart.
+Saturated fats.These are found in animal products, such as meat, poultry, whole milk, lard, and butter.
+Saturated fats raise LDL cholesterol.They are not healthy for your heart.

-Hydrogenated oils and trans fats are formed when vegetable oils are processed into solid fats.
+Hydrogenated oilsand trans fats.
+These are formed when vegetable oils are processed into solid fats.
 They are found in many processed foods.
 Hydrogenated oils and trans fats raise LDL ("bad") cholesterol and lower HDL ("good") cholesterol.
 They are not healthy for your heart.

 Protein helps the body build and repair muscle and other tissue.
 Protein has little or no effect on blood sugar.
-However, many foods that contain protein also contain saturated fat.
+But many foods that have protein also have saturated fat.
 By choosing low-fat protein sources, you can get the benefits of protein without the extra fat:

-Plant protein is found in dry beans and peas, nuts, and soy products, such as tofu and soymilk.
-These sources tend to be cholesterol-free and low in saturated fat.
+Plant protein.
+This is found in dry beans and peas, nuts, and soy products, such as tofu and soymilk.
+These foods tend to have no cholesterol.Most are low in saturated fat.

-Animal protein is found in fish, poultry, meat, cheese, milk, and eggs.
-These contain cholesterol and can be high in saturated fat.
+Animal protein.
+This is found in fish, poultry, meat, cheese, milk, and eggs.
+These foods have cholesterol.They can be high in saturated fat.
 Aim for lean, lower-fat choices.
-Don't have fried foods.
+Don't eat fried foods.